To help you set up your experiments, here’s a little practical exercise.

 Once the experiment variations are created, we enter the finalization phase.

-By clicking on the “Finalize” menu at the top right of the editor, we can access the panel.
+By clicking on the Finalize menu at the top right of the editor, we can access the finalization page.

 We want to distribute the traffic between the original version of the page and the 2 variations we have just created.
 Half of the visitors will see the original; the other half will see one of the two variations.